Canonical and Non-canonical Inflation in the light of the recent BICEP/Keck results: Inflation in the canonical framework

 Given the latest CMB constraints on $\ns$ and especially the upper bound on the tensor-to-scalar ratio $r$ in (\ref{eq:CMB_r_obs}), a number of famous models of inflation are strongly disfavoured.
 These include the simplest quadratic chaotic potential $\f{1}{2} m^2\phi^2$, along with other monotonically increasing convex potentials, see figure \ref{fig:inf_ns_r_latest}.
 It is important to stress that the entire family of power law potentials $V(\phi) \propto \phi^p$ are now observationally ruled out as shown by the lime colour stripe in figure \ref{fig:inf_ns_r_latest}.

 Indeed, CMB observations now favour potentials exhibiting asymptotically flat plateau-like wings.
-In the literature of inflationary model building \cite{inf_encyclo}, there exist a number of plateau potentials that satisfy the CMB constraints.
-These include single parameter potentials such as the Starobinsky model \cite{Starobinsky_1980_Inflation,Whitt_1984_Star_Einstein,Mishra_2018_PRD_Inflation}, and the non-minimally coupled Standard Model (SM) Higgs inflation \cite{Fakir_1990_NM_Higgs,Bezrukov_2008_Higgs,Mishra_2018_PRD_Inflation}, along with a number of important plateau potentials with two parameters, such as the T-model and E-model $\alpha$-attractors \cite{Kallosh_2013_Alpha1,Kallosh_2013_Alpha2}, and the D-brane KKLT potential \cite{KKLT,KKLMMT,Kallosh_Linde_CMB_targets1,Kallosh_Linde_CMB_targets2}.
+In the literature of inflationary model building \cite{Martin:2013tda}, there exist a number of plateau potentials that satisfy the CMB constraints.
+These include single parameter potentials such as the Starobinsky model \cite{Starobinsky:1980te,Whitt:1984pd,Mishra:2018dtg}, and the non-minimally coupled Standard Model (SM) Higgs inflation \cite{Fakir:1990eg,Bezrukov:2007ep,Mishra:2018dtg}, along with a number of important plateau potentials with two parameters, such as the T-model and E-model $\alpha$-attractors \cite{Kallosh:2013hoa,Kallosh:2013yoa}, and the D-brane KKLT potential \cite{Kachru:2003aw,Kachru:2003sx,Kallosh:2019hzo,Kallosh:2021mnu} (where KKLT stands for Kachru-Kallosh-Linde-Trivedi).